Usability Study:

 2. Top-level navigation needs to change

-Explicitly name important sections, change UI naming convention to provide clarity, and create a dedicated section for all types of claim holds
+Explicitly name important sections, change UI naming convention to provide clarity, and create a dedicated section for all types of claim holds.

 3. Implement a consistent design system